openebs/lvm-localpv/README.md

 Before installing LVM driver please make sure your Kubernetes Cluster must meet the following prerequisites:

-1. all the nodes must have lvm2 utils installed
+1. all the nodes must have lvm2 utils installed and the dm-snapshot kernel module loaded
 2. volume group has been setup for provisioning the volume
 3. You have access to install RBAC components into kube-system namespace.
    The OpenEBS LVM driver components are installed in kube-system namespace